alislaboratory/4BitCPU/README.txt

-	MOV 1000 - move contents of A in memory to B in memory. (done) LDA 1001- Load contents of B in memory to register A. (done) LDB 1010- Load contents of A in memory to register B. (done) WRX 1011- Write the contents of result register X to memory at address in input register A. (TBD) JMP 1100- Set program counter (jump) to instruction at memory address A JMP0 1101- Jump to instruction at memory address A if ALU in most recent active operation resulted in addition overflow (carry).
+	MOV 1000 - move contents of A in memory to B in memory. (done) LDA 1001- Load contents of B in memory to register A. (done) LDB 1010- Load contents of A in memory to register B. (done) UDEF 1011
-	UDEF 1110
-	UDEF 1111
+	JMP 1100- Set program counter (jump) to instruction at memory address A.
+	JMP0 1101- Jump to instruction at memory address A if ALU in most recent active operation resulted in addition overflow (carry).
+	WRX 1110- Write the contents of result register X to memory at address in input register A. (TBD) UDEF 1111